 (In case you're wondering, Willie Stargell liked "We Are Family" because of the image of togetherness that Sister Sledge were singing about, not because they were a Pittsburgh group -- in fact, they were from the opposite end of the State, in Philadelphia.)

 After the Game.
-There are attractions near PNC Park, but most of these are museums, such as the one dedicated to native Pittsburgher Andy Warhol.
+There are attractions near PNC Park, but most of these are museums, such as the one dedicated to native Pittsburgher Andy Warhol, and will be closed after the games.
 (The next bridge over from the Clemente is the Andy Warhol Bridge.
 As far as I know, Warhol never painted a portrait of Clemente, or was even interested in baseball.)

 I searched the Internet, but could not find any bars in the Pittsburgh area that cater to New Yorkers.
 Usually, I can at least find something that welcomes Giant or Jet fans on their gamedays, but I guess the Steelers are so ingrained in Western Pennsylvania culture that establishing an outpost for “foreign fans” is anathema to them.
 (Anathema?
 Didn’t Rocky Graziano knock him out in Buffalo?
 No, wait, that was Quinella.)